Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    choose *Open Recent* and the file saved for this exercise.
    All of the things will be placed exactly the way you saved before.
    Choose the last saved blend-file; from the last exercise, which is named "screw hardware example.blend".
 #.
-Grab the upper vertex and move a bit to the left, but no more than you have moved the last vertex.
+Move the upper vertex and move a bit to the left, but no more than you have moved the last vertex.
    (See Fig. :ref:`fig-mesh-screw-start`).
 #.
 Press the shortcut :kbd:`A` twice to de-select and select all.
 #.
 Press the shortcut :kbd:`Shift-S` and select *Cursor to Center*